Challenge

 Restoring Oakland's Chinatown District into a Safer, More Walkable Corridor

-The study provided Oakland with a clear, phased plan that can be used to pursue future funding and move closer to implementation.
+The study provided Oakland with 30% design documents and cost estimates to accompany a clear plan to pursue future funding and move closer to implementation.
 By distinguishing between the core and extended project areas, the City can deliver safety and mobility benefits more quickly while keeping costs manageable.

 Perhaps most importantly, the process reinforced trust between the City and the community.
 Residents saw their feedback reflected in the outcomes and recognized that meaningful change was underway to make Chinatown a safer, more comfortable place to walk, ride, and spend time.